 - 2.7.1 A suspension from studies will normally only be granted for a maximum of 1 academic year. - 2.7.2 Students will normally only be granted only 2 non-concurrent periods of suspension from a programme of study. - 2.7.3 Students may suspend their studies up to a total of: - in the case of an award for which the period of study is specified as 2 years or less, 1 year; - in the case of awards for which the period of study is specified as more than 2 years, by a maximum of 2 years. - 2.7.4 Where it would seem insensitive to designate a date of return to studies, the student may be informed that the suspension is for an indefinite period but subject to review after a 12 month period.
 In this case, Registry should be informed by the School on an annual basis whether the suspension is continuing.
-In some cases, it may be appropriate for the School to require a student to provide medical certification of fitness to return to study before allowing re-registration to occur. - 2.7.5 The University requires all students to complete their programme within a set period after initial registration regardless of individual circumstances.
+In some cases, it may be appropriate for the School to require a student to provide medical certification of fitness to return to study before allowing re-registration to occur. - 2.7.5 The University requires all students to complete their programme within a set period after initial registration.
 These maxima are laid down in the University's Assessment Regulations.
 A School should refuse to allow a student to suspend their study if that would result in it being impossible for that student to complete their studies within the defined timeframes or those imposed by external requirements or individual programme specifications.
+Reasonable adjustments to the maximum period of study may require to be made in line with the Equality Act 2010.